 Some of the Benefits of good soil management

-- Application of chemical fertilizers is done using proper methods to minimize toxicity that tend to alter soil performance that is widely linked to retarding crops’ growth and attracting high cost implication in rectifying the damage incurred.
+Applying chemical fertilizers is done using proper methods to minimize toxicity that tends to alter soil performance that is widely linked to retarding crops’ growth and attracting high-cost implications in rectifying the damage incurred.

-- There is less interference of organic matter profile.
+There is less interference in the organic matter profile.

-- Soil nutrients and pH are determined.
-This helps in directing on the type of fertilizer to use. i.e. in situations liming is to be done.
+Soil nutrients and pH are determined.
+This helps in directing the type of fertilizer to use. i.e. in situations, liming is to be done.

-- Helps in the management terrestrial effects such as sequestration (chronic accumulation of carbon in soil)
+It helps in the management of terrestrial effects such as sequestration (chronic accumulation of carbon in soil)

-Minimum tillage through cover-cropping and mulch application also help in preserving soil moisture, improving soil compactness; controlling erosion and growth of weeds.
-Organic mulch turns into manure after its decay and also acts as substrate to soil organisms.
+Minimum tillage through cover-cropping and mulch application also helps in preserving soil moisture, improving soil compactness; controlling erosion and growth of weeds.
+Organic mulch turns into manure after its decay and also acts as a substrate for soil organisms.
 This promotes good soil ecology alongside soil biodiversity improvement.

-Adopting the use of organic manure is another way of improving biodiversity, water holding capacity, and lengthening of soil fertility because it has little leaching capacity.
-It also cause less chemical harm to crops when applied.
-Initiating circular economy to reduce physical pollution such as one caused by plastic pile up on soil, is important in maintaining good soil composition.
+Adopting the use of organic manure is another way of improving biodiversity, water holding capacity, and lengthening soil fertility because it has little leaching capacity.
+It also causes less chemical harm to crops when applied.
+Initiating a circular economy to reduce physical pollution such as one caused by plastic piling up on soil, is important in maintaining good soil composition.

 Practicing good agricultural routines such as contour plowing and crop rotation plays a role in controlling erosion by run-off water specifically in sloppy areas; preventing the exhaustion of nutrients and controlling the spread of pests and diseases.